MicrosoftDocs/quantum-docs-pr/articles/tutorials/circuit-qft-tutorial.md

 Although the power of quantum computation is revealed at the higher level of "what a quantum algorithm does", we should remember that even the most complex quantum programs are built upon operations occuring at the level of individual qubits.
 The flexibility of Q# allows users to approach quantum systems from any such level of abstraction, and in this tutorial we dive into the qubits themselves.

-> [!NOTE]
-> This low-level view of quantum information processing is often desribed in terms of "[quantum circuits](xref:microsoft.quantum.concepts.circuits)," which represent the sequential application of gates to specific qubits of a system.
+This low-level view of quantum information processing is often desribed in terms of "[quantum circuits](xref:microsoft.quantum.concepts.circuits)," which represent the sequential application of gates to specific qubits of a system.

 Specifically, we take a look under the hood of the [quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform), a subroutine that is integral to many larger quantum algorithms.